A Closer Look at “The Salt Cure”

 Let’s look at this realistically for a moment.
 We’ve all heard that dehydration is a potential trigger.
 If you’ve ever been to the ER, you know that the first thing they do is start an IV fluid drip.
 Have you ever looked at the label on those bags?
 Sure, it’s water.
 But there’s often sodium (salt) and dextrose (sugar) in the bag, too.

-Why do they give you that to treat migraine?
+Why does the ER give IV fluids to treat migraine?

 By the time many of us end up in the ER we’ve been hurting for days.
 It’s likely that we haven’t eaten or drank much in at least 2-3 days.
 Plus, if we’ve vomited at all, our risk for dehydration goes way up.
 On rare occasions, IV fluids are all you need to stop an attack in progress.